Petite Terre Islands

 The two islands are Terre de Bas island to the southwest and the smaller Terre de Haut island to the northeast.
 Their combined land area is 1.68 km2 (168 hectares).
 Terre de Bas island (literally "Low Land" or "Down Land") is so named because it is downwind compared to Terre de Haut island ("Upper Land" island) to its northeast, which first meets the trade winds blowing from the north-east in the Caribbean.

 Administratively, the Petite Terre Islands are dependent on the commune (municipality) of La Désirade.
-The two islands and 842 hectares (2,081 acres) of the sea around them were declared a nature reserve, the National Nature Reserve of Îles de la Petite-Terre.
+The two islands and 842 hectares (2,081 acres) of the sea around them were declared a nature reserve, the National Nature Reserve of Îles de la Petite-Terree.

 Fauna and flora

 The fauna of the two islands is essentially composed of Lesser Antillean iguana with 9,500 individuals, migratory birds and sea turtles previously hunted for their eggs, their fat and their shells.
 Beliefs even lend aphrodisiac virtues to the turtles' penises.
 The richness of the fauna is completed by a great variety of fish species and larvae protected from the swell by the lagoon and the coral reef.
 The island of Terre-de-Bas also hosts an endemic species of scorpion, the Oiclus.